Have you ever noticed that your phone sends clicks and pulses to you when pressing buttons? What you’re experiencing is haptic feedback.

 These examples are haptic technology at its most basic level.
 But haptic feedback goes a step further when it comes to smartphones.

 Haptic feedback is designed to respond to specific kinds of user touch.
-So the responses you receive when holding a button versus just tapping it are different and thus communicate different things to you.
+So, the responses you receive when holding a button versus just tapping it are different, and thus, they communicate different things to you.

 This sort of interaction is more nuanced and makes smartphones much more dynamic than people realize.

 Haptic defines a family of technologies that work similarly.
-But each haptic technology communicates in different ways.
+However, each haptic technology communicates in different ways.

 Here are some of the most common haptic technologies in use: